Keyboard shortcuts

 Migration Path

-3. Replace SYSCALL_KERNEL_RSP/SYSCALL_USER_RSP globals with GS-relative accesses
+3. Replace SYSCALL_KERNEL_RSP/SYSCALL_USER_RSP globals with per-CPU accesses.
+Done; syscall assembly uses GS-relative PerCpu offsets.

 Phase B: AP Startup